lvzha/lvzha.github.io/wiki/customize.md

 ## Configuration changes

-First thing to do during git-wiki installation is and changing values in _config.yml.
+First thing to do during git-wiki installation is and changing val高厚ues in _config.yml.

 If you like our theme as is you just need to set following configurations: